Fees and Charges (2026)

 (Technical-Financial Monitoring Committee)

-1. A Technical-Financial Monitoring Committee will be set up made up of representatives of financing entities that are not part of corporate bodies.
+1. A Technical-Financial Monitoring Committee shall be established, composed of representatives of the funding entities that do not belong to the governing bodies.

-2. The Technical-Financial Monitoring Committee is responsible for issuing an opinion on the proposed activity plan and budget, the report and accounts, the proposed amendments to current regulations and other matters that are submitted for its consideration.
+2. The Technical-Financial Monitoring Committee is responsible for issuing an opinion on the proposed activity plan and budget, the report and accounts, proposals for amendments to the regulations in force, and other matters submitted for its consideration.

 Article 7